rustshop/rustshop/README.philosophy.md

 and written in Rust, and your whole team knows Rust, and everyone enjoys writing Rust you can be sure that your CI/CD system will work well and serve your shop well.

+In the past software composability was much more difficult.
+Building your own usable tools was a lot of effort.
+But in the last decade things improved dramatically.
+It's possible to reuse bunch of readily available open source libraries, add the necessary logic to coordinate them and viola - one can build really good tooling in relatively short amount of time.

 ## Invest in yourself